pmitev/to-awk-or-not/docs/Case_studies/awk-jmol.md

 ```

 For larger molecules this quickly becomes quite a tedious work to type all this commands... so let awk write it for us.
-The output is printed to the sceen and saved in file `vectors.spt` that will later run in Jmol.
+The output is printed to the screen and saved in file `vectors.spt` that will later run in Jmol.

 ``` awk hl_lines="1"
 $ awk '{i++;printf ("draw v%i vector (atomno=%i) {%f,%f,%f}\n",i,i,$1,$2,$3)}' vectors.dat | tee vectors.spt